shinsenter/defer.js/docs/index.md

 </script>
 ```
 **Example**
-Sometimes, you would like your code not to run unless there is a user activity.
+Sometimes, you would like your code not to run unless there is user activity.

-The third argument tells the `Defer()` to delay the execution of the function
+The third argument tells `Defer()` to delay the execution of the function
 and wait until the user starts interacting with your page.

 ```html